King Gizzard & the Lizard Wizard: Musical styles

-The Gizzverse
+"Gizzverse"

 Many of the band's releases are based on a unique concept yet share lyrical themes and feature characters that form a recurring cast, one of the most frequent being Han-Tyumi, a "confused cyborg" who appears across multiple albums and whose name, according to cultural theorist Benjamin Kirbach, represents "a vaguely nipponized anagram of 'humanity'".
 Their songs also tell stories of "gamblers, cowboys, Australian Rules footballers, people-vultures, Balrogs, lightning gods, flesh-eating beasts, sages and space-faring eco rebels".
 Members of r/KGATLW, a subreddit dedicated to the band, popularised the term "Gizzverse" to describe the overarching narrative of their discography, about which many theories have been propagated.
 In a 2017 interview, Stu Mackenzie confirmed that the band's releases are all connected, saying, "They all exist in this parallel universe and they may be from different times and different places but they all can co-exist in a meaningful way".
 In the same interview, drummer Eric Moore joked that even prior to the band's formation, they decided how the story will end.

 The band's lyrics often feature environmental themes, meditating on topics such as the collapse of civilisation and climate change, particularly on the albums Infest the Rats' Nest, Flying Microtonal Banana, Fishing for Fishies, K.G. and L.W..
 Mackenzie has said: "We've got a lot of things to fear...
 I spend a lot of time thinking about the future of humanity and the future of Planet Earth.
 Naturally these thoughts seep into the lyrics".
 Kirbach writes further that King Gizzard is:

 nothing if not an apocalyptic band.
 Having released [twenty-six] studio albums to date since 2010, their frenzied pace evokes less LSD-inspired free love perhaps than Adderall-infused twenty-first-century despair.
 Their pervasive themes of climate change and the ills of technology position them as a band truly at the end of the world.
 And they are often as prophetic as they are prolific.
 Indeed, their thrash metal sci-fi epic Infest the Rats' Nest includes a song about a global pandemic which sparks a working-class revolution (the album was released in 2019, a scant six months before COVID).
 Yet the tension between human and technology in King Gizzard’s œuvre is rarely presented as a clichéd Fall of Man, as if romanticizing some idyllic pre-technological past.
 The relationship is instead portrayed as cyclic and reciprocal.

 The band's lyrical themes also address political and social issues, with Walker saying: "We try not to be too didactic in how we go about it, though there probably are times where it [could] be.
 We try to bury it in metaphor and other shit".
 "Minimum Brain Size" on K.G. was written following the Christchurch mosque shootings.